craigmateo/palabra/_posts/2024-01-06-docs-as-code.md

 1. Reading the website to determine background information, technical overview, and available resources.
 2. Downloading/developing a starter repository that includes all the minimum requirements: internationalization, code samples in various languages, version control, and OpenAPI specifications.
 3. Adding markdown content and custom styling.
 During the process, a qualitative assessment was conducted (using note taking), outlining what went well, challenges, and roadblocks.
-Table 1 below provides a summary of the tools with advantages and disadvantages of each.
+The table below provides a summary of the tools with advantages and disadvantages of each.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}